 Corporate Event Planning in 6 Steps

-So you’ve been placed with the honour of planning the next corporate event or party, but you have no experience in event planning.
-Never fear, follow our six steps to success – from initial meetings, to event hire, to negotiations – we’ve got it all covered.
+So you’ve been tasked with the honour of planning the next corporate event or party, but you have no experience in event planning.
+Never fear, follow our six steps to success – from initial meetings to event hire, to negotiations – we’ve got it all covered.
+You can feel confident that you will put your best foot forward by following this guide of corporate event planning in 6 steps.

 Corporate Event Planning: Basic Responsibilities